 Capalik believes that information security is an evolutionary arms race and that the key to victory is adaptability.
-While serving as network and security architect for banks, financial institutions and national exchanges, he realized that designing security systems to predict human behavior for network defense was a losing proposition.
+While serving as network and security architect for banks, financial institutions and national exchanges, he realized that designing security systems to predict human behavior in cyber attacks was a losing proposition.
 Capalik’s passion for meeting unconventional threats with unconventional technology led him to found NeuralIQ, a company dedicated to creating real-time systems that turn the collective intelligence of attackers into a resource that can be used against them.

 Capalik most recently served as chief technology officer for Tradeware Global, a leading provider of Order Management Systems software on Wall Street.
 Prior to Tradeware, he served as network and security architect for CollabNet, a venture capital-funded startup focused on open source software development.
 Before CollabNet, Capalik worked as Network and Security Architect for Barclays Bank.

 Alex Doll is the Founder/Managing General Partner of Ten Eleven Ventures, a venture captial investment firm focused on the cybersecurity industry.
 Alex has a wealth of operational and investment experience he brings to his Board role with CounterTack.